African hair is five times more difficult to comb, is more fragile, and has a lower stress requirement for breaking than Caucasian or Asian hair.

 • Avoid scalp manipulation prior to chemical treatments.

-• Highlights, cellophanes, and colors should be done ...
+• Highlights, cellophanes, and colors should be done by a ...